MMoeOmnis/Omnis-JSComponentClone/README.md

 # Omnis-JSComponentClone
-Applet to show how a single component can be used as a template to create more on a running remote form.
+Library to show how a single component can be used as a template to create more objects on an open remote form.

 Requires Omnis Studio 8.1.2 or above